PeterJochem/Deep_RL/PMTG/README.md

 ![](media/optimal_controller_plots.png)

 # Results
-I have yet to get the robot to learn to hop with the PMTG architecture but we keep trying.
+I have yet to get the robot to learn to hop with the PMTG architecture but we will keep trying.